Nimo

 Important points to keep in mind

-Pure water means only H2O; potable water meets safety and taste standards but contains some dissolved ions.
+Pure water contains only H2O; potable water meets safety and taste standards with some dissolved ions.

-Screening protects equipment; sedimentation and coagulation remove fine particles by aggregation and settling.
+Screening protects equipment; sedimentation and coagulation remove fine particles through aggregation and settling.

-Filtration provides physical removal of remaining solids and some microbes; membrane filters remove smaller contaminants.
+Filtration removes remaining solids and some microbes; membrane filters capture smaller contaminants.

-Disinfection inactivates pathogens; organic load reduction before disinfection limits harmful by-products.
+Disinfection inactivates pathogens; minimizing organic load before disinfection limits harmful by-products.

-pH and hardness adjustments protect pipes and appliances and improve treatment performance.
+Adjusting pH and hardness protects pipes and appliances while enhancing treatment efficacy.

 Built with v0